 • ZebOS (by IP Infusion)

-The Digital Radiography, Ultrasound and Computed Tomography Imaging Modalities commercialized by Samsung Neurologica do not utilize any of the affected operating systems.
+The Computed Tomography Imaging Modalities commercialized by Samsung Neurologica do not utilize any of the affected operating systems.
 Therefore, the medical imaging devices sold by Samsung Neurologica are secured against the Urgent 11 vulnerability.
 Samsung Neurologica pledges to make every effort to comply with the safety, security, integrity and national regulations of its products.
 For assistance or questions regarding the Urgent 11 vulnerabilities as it pertains to your Samsung Neurologica products, please contact your local service representative.

 Publication Date: October 7, 2019